walkabillylab/activityCounts/README.md

 To calculate counts for your data, use the counts() function.
 Here is an example of using the counts() function.
 We use sampleXYZ dataset included in the package and then call the counts() function.
-The sampling frequency of our data is 100 Hz so we need to pass this value when calling the fucntion counts:
+The sampling frequency of our data is 100 Hz, so we need to pass this value when calling the function counts:

 ``` r
 calculated_output <- counts(data = sampleXYZ,hertz = 100)
 ```

-To verify the accuracy of the calculated counts for this particular dataset,we can compare them with the provided sampleCounts dataset.
+To verify the accuracy of the calculated counts for this particular dataset, you can compare them with the provided sampleCounts dataset.
 It contains counts calculated by ActiLife software and the counts() function.

-For more information, visit the [GitHub repo](https://github.com/walkabillylab/activityCounts), and to see the package help page use:
+For more information, visit the [GitHub repo](https://github.com/walkabillylab/activityCounts), and to see the package help page run:

 ``` r
 ?activityCounts